-If you’re working from home, you may be leaving your PC vulnerable to security and productivity issues without even realizing it.
-Most offices have IT departments that maintain machines, install security software, and check for updates, but you’re the one in charge of your PC’s health at home.
+If you’re working from home, you may leave your PC vulnerable to security and productivity issues without even realizing it.
+Most offices have IT departments that maintain machines, install security software, and check for updates, but you’re in charge of your PC’s health at home.

 So ask yourself: Are you doing everything you could be to ensure your computer is secure, up to date, and running at its optimum speed?
 Well, if you’re leaving old downloads in your download folder or saving passwords in your browser, we can guarantee you aren’t.
 Tap or click here to fix the online mistake everyone makes.

-It’s important to keep your PC in good health and ensure that your private information and files are secure, but it can take some work to do this.
-If you need a place to start, you’ll find 14 tips for keeping your PC in tip-top shape below to help out, brought to you by our sponsor, Dell.
+It’s important to keep your PC in good health and ensure that your private information and files are secure, but it can take some work.
+If you need a place to start, you’ll find 14 tips for keeping your PC in tip-top shape below, brought to you by our sponsor, Dell.
 Need advice on choosing tech for your small business?
 Call a Dell Technologies Advisor to help you find the right tech for your business needs at 877-ASK-DELL or Dell.com.

 1. Update your passwords

 Keeping your passwords fresh and unique is incredibly important to the health and security of your PC.
-You need to make sure to update passwords regularly — every 30 to 90 days or so — and you should never use the same password for more than one account.
+You need to update passwords regularly — every 30 to 90 days — and you should never use the same password for more than one account.

 2. Keep your operating system and software up to date

-If you want to keep your PC secure and in tip-top shape, you need to make sure that your operating system (OS) and software are up to date.
+If you want to keep your PC secure and in tip-top shape, you must ensure that your operating system (OS) and software are up to date.
 That means checking for updates regularly and taking the time to download them — even if you’re concerned that the updates will cause issues with your system.

 3. Be careful what you click